antongit505/belly-button-biodiversity/README.md

 were assigned an ID number.</br>
 We will implement an interactive dashboard to participants, and fellow researchers can access.</br>
 The participants will be able to look for their results using their ID number.

+## Overview

+The task was to display 3 different graphs and a selector that allow the users to select an ID and see the results for that ID. <br/>
+Four functions were created, a function to initiate the graphs, a function that reacts to the change of an ID, a function to display the "Demographic information", and a function to build the graphs.<br/>

 ### Information to understand the graphs